ellyess/PyVWF/README.md

 ---

 ## Functionality
-This model has the ability to produce bias corrected power output from wind farms based on reanalysis data.
+This model simulates the daily wind speed and capacity factor of a defined turbine at given coordinates from the ERA-5 reanalysis product.
+The novelty of this model comes from the bias correction process used to improve the simulations from ERA-5.
+The simulated wind time-series can be both corrected and uncorrected.

+The code gives accessibility to the training process of the bias correction factors.
+This requires observational generation data for the areas of interest, the factors can be derived at varying spatial and temporal resolutions that is dependent on the data.

 The model calculates wind speed with this equation:

 ```math
 w(h)= w_{100m} \frac{\ln(h / z_{0})}{\ln(100 / z_{0})} $$